cseanburns/personal_knowledge_mgmt/src/7-evaluating-information-sources.md

    them, do any of them leave out important facts?
 Do any of them respond to counterarguments (or alternate explanations that fit the data)?
 Do any of them overlook relevant issues?
-3. Do the characters in the stories characterologically coherent?
+3. Are the characters in the stories characterologically coherent?
 Who are the characters in the story?
 Do they behave according to what we know of their values, attitudes, beliefs, ideas, and words?
 Do the stories present them counter to what we already know of these people?